 The Center for Teaching and Learning now offers two versions of the summer Course Design Institute.
-Applications for both summer 2018 institutes are now open!
-Find the applications at the below links.
+More information on applications for both summer 2019 institutes will be posted as the event gets closer.

 CDI 1.0 is for those who have not participated in a previous Course Design Institute.
 Together participants will focus on the role of course design in the overall act of teaching; write learning outcomes that will provide focus for the course activities and assessment.
 By the end of the week, participants will have substantial work completed towards a new or revised course design.